 The site as a whole extends to approximately 1,806 sq m (19,440 sq ft) and offers significant redevelopment prospects.
 The site has the unusual and lucrative benefit of mixed-use residential, business and retail sales, including Class A1, A2, A3 and Class B uses.

-A recent planning and listed building application provides full consent for the construction of a new sales outlet of about 1500 square feet and an enquiry for pre application advice has been submitted to the local planning authority for a comprehensive re-development of the site which would see the addition of further retail space, a first floor restaurant with prime street frontage and residential accommodation above, all in addition to the retail space in the listed building which has the benefit of planning and listed building consent for class A1 retail sales.
-The existing retail and comprises approximately 6,600 square feet of sales space spread over 3 floors.
+Planning and Listed buiilding consent is in place for an additional building of about 1500 square feet and an enquiry for pre application advice has been submitted to the local planning authority for a comprehensive re-development of the site which would see the addition of further retail space, a first floor restaurant with prime street frontage and residential accommodation above, all in addition to the retail space in the listed building which has the benefit of planning and listed building consent for class A1 retail sales.

 West Bay is a thriving tourist attraction with holiday accommodation much sought after and includes the Parkdean Holiday park and several other nearby camping sites.
 The promenade, beach, harbour and the resort centre are just feet away from this strategic site.